Abdus8Samad/cookies/readme.md

-# This is some examples of cookies to Pratice
+# This is some examples of cookies to Practice